 Austin Grandt is a Software Developer based in the Midwest.
 He works as a programmer in the education sector while making projects like Financial Toolbelt, which provides easy to use tools to make understanding and improving your finances simple.
 Austin is a great example of someone who has become a developer despite doing something completely different at university.
-In this interview Austin shares his story of getting into coding, getting hired and his tips for beginners.
+He even gets to work remotely and travel as a digital nomad around the world.
+In this interview Austin shares his story of getting into coding, changing career, getting hired and his tips for indie hackers.

 My name is Austin and I am currently developer living in the Midwest, USA.
 I've been doing stuff with tech for a long time, but I actually went to college for Global Studies with a focus in international economics.
 I am currently working at a university where I mostly work on educational apps.
 I also have a side project called Financial Toolbelt that has tools and resources to help people learn more about how they can reach financial independence.

 Can you tell us what an average day is like for you at your university job?
 What problems do you solve with code?

 I am one of the lucky ones where my day primarily consists of heads down development.
 We try to keep meetings to a minimum and I really appreciate that.
 Normally I come in with an idea of either something I didn't finish the day before or I take a look at our git issues (how we track new features) to see what I should work on next.
 We try to plan specific tasks to finish within two week sprints to make sure things keep moving along.

 The apps I work on are mostly centered around helping educators in schools.
 It is a pretty wide range but we try to focus on helping educators help their students in the best way possible.
 Basically I help them track data, provide analytics, and amplify the work they are already doing.

 If you don’t have a CS degree, how did you learn coding?